 This is a solution for KI#1 Mobility Management enhancement with discontinuous satellite coverage as the AF can understand the UE status, and can also assist with Key Issue #2: Power saving enhancement for UE in discontinuous coverage.
 It can help avoid the AF starting long running procedures with a UE that will be out of coverage before those procedures complete.

 An AF may subscribe to the SCEF or NEF for UE Reachability for downlink data transfer, however the AF does not know for how long the UE will remain reachable for downlink data transfer.
-If UE Reachability for SMS is requested then the event sent to the AF can include "maxUEAvailableTime" which provides the time the UE is expected to be reachable for SMS delivery.
+If UE Reachability for SMS is requested then the event sent to the AF can include "maxUEAvailabilityTime" which provides the time the UE is expected to be reachable for SMS delivery.

 If the UE is using discontinuous coverage then when the UE becomes reachable the SCEF/NEF sends the UE monitoring event indicating that a UE has become reachable for paging.
 The AF can then use this event to trigger downlink services or operations on the UE.

 The UE monitoring event for reachability is extended to include a time for which the UE is expected to be in coverage and can be used assist the AF to understand reachability of the UE.

-Editor's note: How the AMF/MME determines the UE available time and whether enhancements in addition for how it is determined for UE Reachability for SMS is FFS.
+The time the UE is reachable for is not determined by this solution and is expected to be determined by other solusions and once it has been determined it is reported using the UE monitoring event for reachability.

 The Maximum Response Time used in the existing monitoring event provides similar, but not the same information about the UE and is a configuration parameter and a parameter included in the monitoring events and is under control of the network on a per UE basis.
 The Maximum Response Time is a) provided by the AF to the SCEF/NEF in order to set the active time, b) used by the network to consider how long to keep a connection and c) how early to send the monitoring event for a UE using eDRX.

 The in coverage time can be used to complement the existing monitoring events parameters which are provided to the AF.
 For example, active time in PSM/MICO which could be set to the remaining time during the in-coverage window when the UE moves to IDLE, but requires the UE have changed to IDLE, meaning the UE has to have been in CONNECTED and then released, whereas the in coverage time does not depend on this.